dssg/bikeshare/README.md

 ## The data: real-time bikeshare station availability

-Alta bikeshare runs the bikeshare systems in Boston, Washington DC, Minneapolis, New York and Chicago.
-Each of the sites exposes either an XML or JSON API.
+Alta bikeshare runs the bikeshare systems in [Boston](thehubway.com/), [Washington DC](http://www.capitalbikeshare.com/), [Minneapolis](https://www.niceridemn.org/), [New York](http://citibikenyc.com/) and [Chicago](http://divvybikes.com/).
+Each system exposes either an XML or JSON API.

-An example of the XML API is [Boston](http://www.thehubway.com/data/stations/bikeStations.xml) and an example of the JSON API is [Chicago](http://divvybikes.com/stations/json).
-Both API's provided a list of every station at that moment, along with the number of bikes avalible and empty stations at each station.
-The BIXI (Alta's internal APIs) systems are split among these two versions, V1 and V2.
+Every few minutes, these APIs provide the location of each station, and the number of avaliable bikes and free spaces at the station.

+An example of Alta's XML API is [Boston](http://www.thehubway.com/data/stations/bikeStations.xml).
+[Chicago](http://divvybikes.com/stations/json) uses the JSON API.
+They have different data schemas, explained below.

-Oliver O'Brian has been crawling these API's from system launch every 2 minutes, and has provided historical data that we have imported into Postgres.
-Furthermore, we have built scrapers (`scrapers`) that update our database every minute.
+Researcher Oliver O'Brien has been crawling these APIs since their respective systems launched, getting data from them every 2 minutes.
+He gave us this historical data, which we imported into a PostgreSQL database.
+To add to this historical data, we've written scrapers (`scrapers`) that update our database every minute.

+We also use weather data to aid our predictive model.

 We maintain cityname naming conventions: (These are way city names are represented in the database) of `newyork`,`washingtondc`,`boston`,`minneapolis`,`chicago`

-###Schema, BIXIV1 (XML)
+### Schema of XML API (Version 1)
-* Cities are Boston, Washington DC and Minneapolis.
+* XML API cities are Boston, Washington DC and Minneapolis.
+They use the following schema:

 * Indiv (The Tablenames are `bike_ind_cityname`, ie `bike_ind_boston`)